uspki/policies/certificate-policy.md

 This policy promotes automation to improve U.S. Federal Government efficiencies.
 This policy also incorporates Certificate Transparency as a key component for publicly accessible and accountable services operated by the U.S. Federal Government.

-This policy is applicable to all Certification Authorities within a chain of trust under the **US Federal Public Trust TLS Root CA**.
+This policy is applicable to all Certification Authorities within a chain of trust under the **U.S. Federal Public Trust TLS Root CA**.

 The terms and provisions of this certificate policy shall be interpreted under and governed by applicable Federal law.